Chart Color Schemes

 Shepparton - South East was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Shepparton-South East has a higher cultural diversity than most local markets, with 28.1% of its population born overseas and 31.8% speaking a language other than English at home.
-Christianity is the predominant religion in Shepparton-South East, making up 44.3% of the population.
-However, Islam is notably overrepresented, comprising 16.4%, compared to the Rest of Vic average of 7.0%.
-The top three ancestry groups are English (23.7%), Australian (22.8%), and Other (18.4%), which is significantly higher than the regional average of 10.3%.
+Shepparton-South East had a higher cultural diversity than most local markets, with 28.1% of its population born overseas and 31.8% speaking languages other than English at home.
+Christianity was the predominant religion in Shepparton-South East, comprising 44.3%.
+Islam was overrepresented at 16.4%, compared to the Rest of Vic average of 7.0%.
+In terms of ancestry, the top three groups were English (23.7%), Australian (22.8%), and Other (18.4%), which was higher than the regional average of 10.3%.

 Frequently Asked Questions - Diversity